PhD in Chemistry | Doctorate in Chemistry Programs

 Career Options for Chemistry PhD Graduates

 Graduates with a Doctorate degree may choose a variety of potential career paths.
-According to the BLS, while the job outlook for chemists is slow employment growth between 2014 and 2024, candidates with a PhD may have better job prospects, and are qualified for some higher-level positions, such as leading research teams or teaching at the post-collegiate level.
+According to the Bureau of Labor Statistics (BLS), while the job outlook for chemists is slow employment growth, 6 percent, between 2021 and 2031, candidates with a PhD may have better job prospects and are qualified for some higher-level positions, such as leading research teams or teaching at the post-collegiate level.
 Popular career options include:

 - General chemist

 - Food Scientist

 - Natural Science Managers